clio19/react-navigation5-starter/README.md

 # React Native Navigation v5

-This project is to start react native app without install packages manually with some things such as login, signup & splash screen and provided an authentication flow using AsycStorage.
+This project is to start react native app without install packages manually with some things such as login, signup & splash screen and provided an authentication flow using AsyncStorage.